SQ-UI/ng-sq-ui/projects/ng-datetime-picker/src/README.md

 ## Usage

-Import the NgSqUiModule in your module:
+Import the NgDatetimePickerModule in your module:

 ```
 import { NgDatetimePickerModule } from '@sq-ui/ng-datetime-picker';